c3po-workshop/c3po-workshop.github.io/_pages/2025/call.md

 ## Abstract
-C3PO is a new workshop at the intersection of compilers/translators, HPC middleware, and HPC applications.
+C3PO is a workshop at the intersection of compilers/translators, HPC middleware, and HPC applications.
 Practical compiler-enabled programming environments, applied analysis methodologies, and end-to-end toolchains are crucial to performance portability in the exascale era.
 The workshop brings